nwarriorch/azure-sdk-for-java/README.md

 # Azure Management Libraries for Java

-This README is based on the released stable version (1.1.0).
-If you are looking for other releases, see [More Information](#more-information).

 The Azure Management Libraries for Java is a higher-level, object-oriented API for managing Azure resources.
 If you are looking for Java client libraries for Azure services, please see [Azure libraries for Java](https://docs.microsoft.com/en-us/java/azure/java-sdk-azure-install) - this page will be maintained regularly to ensure that it is up to date.